 During early development, our organs form from three separate structures known as ducts.
 The reproductive tract starts forming from the Müllerian duct in all embryos.
 This theory proposes that tissue that becomes endometriosis may originate from this process, possibly failing to develop into the endometrium.
 This could explain why endometriosis has been observed in fetuses, males, and adolescents, alongside other abnormalities.

 Several researchers have expanded on this theory, exploring additional possibilities related to the embryological development of endometriosis, such as coelomic metaplasia.
-Recent studies have found that endometriosis tissue may be older than endometrium tissue, indicating differences in epigenetic age
+Recent studies have found that endometriosis tissue may be older than endometrial tissue, indicating differences in epigenetic age

 Stem cell theory